 offset value.
 If the TBTT Information Field Type is set to 1 and the TBTT Information Length subfield is set

-to non-zero, BSSID subfield is included in TBTT Information field to indicated target AP of the redirection.
+to a value greater than 1, BSSID subfield is included in TBTT Information field to indicated target AP of the redirection.

 A STA may send the Probe Request frame including the received BSSID on channel indicated in Neighbor

-AP Information field.
+AP Information field, subject to regulations.